 - 3. Physical Damage / Miscellaneous - a.
-In a described loss, be able to identify: - i. if the loss is covered and for how much after applying any deductibles; - ii. the standard basis of valuation for the automobile; - iii. an insurer's options in making a loss settlement with the insured; - iv. under what circumstances transportation expenses are reimbursed; - v. the coverage for personal effects (none); - vi. the relationship between Other Than Collision coverage (OTC) and comprehensive coverage (ISO uses newer "OTC", many insurers still use "comprehensive"); - 1) Know that Other Than Collision coverage is a property insurance coverage. - vii. under what conditions waiver of collision deductible and uninsured motorist property damage must be offered and the coverage provided by each; and, - viii. insured's duties after a loss. - b.
-Be able to identify the purpose of the following: - i.
-Miscellaneous Type Vehicle Endorsement: - 1) Limited Mexico Coverage Endorsement; - 2) Towing and Labor Coverage. - 3) Trust Endorsement - 4) Joint Ownership; and, - 5) Auto Loan/Lease Endorsement (GAP Coverage) - ii.
-Named Non-owner Coverage; - iii.
-Extended Non-owned Liability Coverage Vehicle Furnished or Available for Regular Use; - iv.
-Optional Limits Transportation Expenses Coverage; and, - v.
+In a described loss, be able to identify: - what constitutes physical damage; - ii if the loss is covered and for how much after applying any deductibles; - iii. the standard basis of valuation for the automobile: - iiiv. an insurer's options in making a loss settlement with the insured; - iv. under what circumstances transportation expenses are reimbursed: - vi. the coverage for personal effects (none); and, - vii. the relationship between Other Than Collision coverage (OTC) and comprehensive coverage (ISO uses newer "OTC", many insurers still use "comprehensive"); - Know that Other Than Collision coverage is a property insurance coverage.

+- vii. under what conditions waiver of collision deductible and uninsured motorist property damage must be offered and the coverage provided by each; and, - viii. insured's duties after a loss. - b.
+Be able to identify the purpose of the following Common Auto Endorsements: - i.
+Miscellaneous Type Vehicle Endorsement: - 1)ii. -Limited Mexico Coverage Endorsement; - 2)iii. -Towing and Labor Coverage-; - 3)iv. --Trust Endorsement - 4)v.
+Joint Ownership; and, - 5)vi. --Auto Loan/Lease Endorsement (GAP Coverage); - vii.
+Impact of shared rides on personal auto insurance; - viii.
+Named Non-owner Coverage; - iiix.
+Extended Non-owned Liability Coverage Vehicle Furnished or Available for Regular Use; - ivx.
+Optional Limits Transportation Expenses Coverage; and, - vxi.
 Customizing Equipment Coverage (PP 08 18); - c.
 Be able to identify physical damage.

-- E. Personal Auto - 4.
-California Automobile Assigned Risk Plan (CAARP) - a.
+- 4. California Automobile Assigned Risk Plan (CAARP) - a.
 Be able to identify the purpose of CAARP. - b.
-Be able to identify: - i. who is eligible to place business with CAARP;

-- ii. the eligibility requirements for applicants;

-- iii. how business is placed through CAARP;

-- iv. the coverages and limits available and/or required;

-- v. when coverage may be bound; and,

-- vi. when commercial risks are also eligible for "assigned risk" coverage.

-- c.
-Low-Cost Automobile Insurance

-- i.
-Be able to identify:

-- 1) low-cost automobile insurance;

-- 2) the costs for this insurance;

-- 3) eligibility to purchase low-cost automobile insurance;

-- 4) the cancellation and renewal procedures for low-cost automobile insurance; and,

-- 5) the coverages and limits available.
+Be able to identify: - who is eligible to place business with CAARP; - ii. the eligibility requirements for applicants; - iii. how business is placed through CAARP; - iv. the coverages and limits available and/or required; - v. when coverage may be bound; and, - vi. when commercial risks are also eligible for "assigned risk" coverage. - c.
+California's Low-Cost Automobile Insurance (CLCA).
+Be able to identify i.
+Be able to identify: - 4)i. what is "low-cost automobile insurance"; - 2)ii. the costs for this insurance the coverages and limits available; - 3)iii. eligibility to purchase low-cost automobile insurance; and, - 4)iv. the cancellation and renewal procedures for low-cost automobile insurance; and, - 5) the coverages and limits available.

+5. Motorcycles

-- E. Personal Auto - 5.
-Motorcycles - a.
+- a.
 Be able to explain how to insure motorcycles. - b.
-Know that motorcycles generally are not covered by a Personal Auto Policy and generally cannot be added as an endorsement. - c.
-Be knowledgeable of specialty motorcycle coverage and be particularily aware of common limitations in the area of medical payments and uninsured motorist. - III.
-Personal Lines Insurance
+Know that motorcycles generally are not covered by a Personal Auto Policy and generally cannot be added as an endorsement. - Be knowledgeable of specialty motorcycle coverage and be particularily aware of common limitations in the area of medical payments and uninsured motorist.